FREQUENTLY ASKED QUESTIONS

 Done right, financial planning is a process that helps you figure out where you are financially today, where you want to be in the future, and then helps you determine the best way to get there.
 With Pearson Financial Planning, the process involves an initial in-depth review of a client’s current financial situation and then the creation of a blueprint on how to achieve future goals and objectives.

 Pearson Financial Planning adheres to the philosophy that the financial planning process has seven distinct steps.
-Click here to check out 7 Steps to Financial Success for more detail on this unique process.
+Click on the 7 Steps to Financial Success tab for more detail on this unique process.

 What is a financial planner or advisor?